obezsmertnyi/aura/AURA.md

 ```

 Wait for the ETL process to complete.
 Success is indicated by the message:

 ```console
 All snapshot files processed successfully.
 ```

-## 6. Start the Synchronizer
+## 7. Start the Synchronizer

-Run the following command to start the synchronizer using the `docker-compose.yaml` file from the [Metaplex Aura repository](https://github.com/metaplex-foundation/aura):
+Run the following command to start the synchronizer using the downloaded `docker-compose.yaml` file:

 ```bash
 docker compose -f docker-compose.yaml up -d synchronizer
 ```

 ### Synchronization Check

 Run the following command to continuously check the synchronization status:

 ```bash